selenide/selenide/modules/appium/CONTRIBUTING.md

 Any contributions to `selenide-appium` are appreciated.

 ## Branches
-- The latest state is always in `master` branch
+- The latest state is always in `main` branch
-- Every bugfix/feature is developed in a separate branches created from `master` branch
+- Every bugfix/feature is developed in a separate branches created from `main` branch
-- Once bugfix/feature is accepted, someone of maintainers merges it to `master` branch
+- Once bugfix/feature is accepted, someone of maintainers merges it to `main` branch
-- When we make a release, we make it from `master` branches
+- When we make a release, we make it from `main` branches

 ## How to send a pull request?
 - Create a github account